These days, the only thing that’s certain is uncertainty.

 Even with a fraction of the flights they had during the travel boom, airlines may struggle to fill seats.
 They may be eager to show investors they can fill up planes and pull in revenue.
 And they’ll want to convince travelers who are wary of getting back on a plane to put their doubts aside.
 Low fares are an easy way to do all that.

 As the coronavirus pandemic started, we saw airlines slash fares to get more travelers on planes.
 It’s safe to assume they’ll do the same once it’s over.
-And that means some astonishing sales in the future.
+And that means we think you can count on some astonishing sales in the future.

 If supply and demand is the principle behind airfare, competition between airlines is the gamechanger.